Asteski/ExtractNow/README.md

 - Optional: automatically open the extracted folder on completion.
 - Optional: close the app after a successful extraction.
 - “Open extracted folder…” button enabled after success.
-- Keyboard shortcuts and a simple About dialog (shows version and owner).
+- Keyboard shortcuts and a simple About dialog.

 ## Requirements
 Runtime (end users):